-Slide Notes The Basics • New Document • Camera • Move Objects In Meshmixer, you can start a new file in various different ways, depending on what you're doing.
-If you're starting a new sculpture totally from scratch, you might want to start with a sphere, it will be sort of your lump of clay at the beginning.
-If you are opening a file you've previously worked on in Meshmixer you will want to use the open function, and find your file.
+Slide Notes In Meshmixer, you can start a new file in various different ways, depending on what you're doing.
+If you're starting a new sculpture totally from scratch, you might want to start with a sphere, it will be sort of your lump of clay at the If you are opening a file you've previously worked on in Meshmixer you will want to use the open function, and find your file.
 Similarly, if you want to edit a model that you already have (say you downloaded one from the internet), you can use the import function, which will bring your model in and start a new Meshmixer file.
-For now I'm going to Import this bunny model, so I can show you around.
-So once you are in Meshmixer, you will see your object.
-And you can move around this 3d space in various ways.
-You can Pan across the current plane by clicking and holding down your central mouse button, (that's the scroll wheel on your mouse), and moving your mouse it around.
-You can Orbit or Tumble around your mouse wheel or by pressing ALT, holding down the right mouse button and moving your mouse and up way inside here and you're like "When you get lost, like say you end up way inside here and you're like "Where am i?" you can see your full model again.
-It's also good to take note of the cube up in the top right corner, as it will give you an indication of what part of your model you are looking at If you forget any of these there is a Keyboard shortcut document when you first start up mesh mixer, that has all of these listed (and more!)
+The Basics For now I'm going to Import this bunny model, so I can show you around.
+New Document So once you are in Meshmixer, you will see your object.
+And you can Camera move around this 3d space in various ways.
+You can Pan across the current plane by clicking and holding down Move Objects your central mouse button, (that's the scroll wheel on your mouse), and moving your mouse it around.
+You can Orbit or Tumble around your model by holding down right mouse button and moving your mouse around.
+And you can Zoom in and out with your mouse wheel or by pressing ALT, holding down the right mouse button and moving your mouse.
+When you get lost, like say you end up way inside here and you're like "Where am i?" you can click on View-Recenter View and it will snap you back out, so you can see your full model again.
+It's also good to take note of the cube up in the top right corner, as it will give you an indication of what part of your model you are looking If you forget any of these there is a Keyboard shortcut document when you first start up mesh mixer, that has all of these listed (and more!)